raipankaj/Stories/README.md

 [![Demo](https://github.com/raipankaj/Stories/blob/main/stories_gif.gif)](https://youtu.be/d0_tH6FfWuo)

 <br>
-Note: If you like this library, then please hit the start button! :smiley:
+Note: If you like this library, then please hit the star button! :smiley: